 The best way to determine the condition of your scalp is to examine it after the day you wash your hair.
 If your hair looks flat and the scalp feels oily, then you have an oily scalp, it means there is a lot of sebum on your scalp.
 If you see dryness around your scalp and experience dandruff then you have a dry scalp which needs to be moisturized to retain the moisture and increase strength.

-Knowing your hair type will make things so much easier for you, when you are buying products for your hair or going to a Japanese hair straightening salon Rockville.
+Knowing your hair type will make things so much easier for you, when you are buying products for your hair or going to a Japanese hair straightening salon Potomac.
 Researching what you should use for your hair becomes difficult if you don’t know your hair type.